 Respite services, an important component of the home and community-based long-term care service-delivery system, provide informal caregivers with a temporary break from their caregiving responsibilities and associated stresses.
 Caregiving is a responsibility most take on without hesitation.
 However, informal caregivers often face financial, physical, and emotional burdens which have an impact on their families, social lives, and careers.
 With the aging of the baby boomers, there will be an increasing number of older people due to the size of this cohort.
 As the boomers become elderly, there is an increased likelihood that they will need support in everyday living tasks.
 As a result, the demands placed on informal caregivers will continue and likely will increase.

-Informal caregivers play a critical role in the long-term care system; in fact, the system cannot function without them.
+Informal caregivers play a critical role in the long-term services and supports system; in fact, the system cannot function without them.
 Thus, it is crucial that caregivers are supported in their caregiving responsibilities.
 Respite services temporarily relieve caregivers of their caregiving responsibilities by providing a short-term break, allowing the caregiver to devote time to address other needs.
-Respite services include home care (e.g., personal care levels I & II, companionship/supervision), community-based services (e.g., social adult day services, adult day health care), and facility-based overnight care (e.g., in a nursing home, adult home).
-Respite services assist caregivers in maintaining their loved ones at home for as long as possible and delays or forestalls nursing home placement, which often results in a much higher cost both to the family and the State Medicaid Program.
+Respite services include home care (e.g., personal care levels I & II, companionship/supervision), community-based services (e.g., social adult day services, adult day health care) and facility-based overnight care (e.g., in a nursing home, adult home).
+Respite services assist caregivers in maintaining their loved ones at home for as long as possible and delay or forestall nursing home placement, which often results in a much higher cost to both the family and the State Medicaid Program.

 Area Agencies on Aging (AAA) provide respite services throughout the state through a variety of federal and state-funded programs.
 Two primary programs are the New York Elder Caregiver Support Program funded under Title III-E of the Older Americans Act, and the state-funded Expanded In-Home Services for the Elderly Program (EISEP).